Foreign fighters in the Syrian civil war: Southeast Asia

-Indonesia and Malaysia are the main source of foreign fighters from Southeast Asia with an estimated of 500 Indonesians and 200 Malaysians have travelling to Syria to fight for the Islamic State.
+Indonesia and Malaysia are the main source of foreign fighters from Southeast Asia with an estimated 500 Indonesians and 200 Malaysians have travelling to Syria to fight for the Islamic State.
 It is also suspected that more than 200 Filipinos, mostly the members of Abu Sayyaf (ASG) and Bangsamoro Islamic Freedom Fighters (BIFF) are training and fighting in Iraq and Syria under Islamic State.

 In March 2019, the Malaysian Government has announced that it would allow Malaysian foreign fighters to return provided that they comply with checks and enforcement and complete a one-month government-run rehabilitation programme.
 This rehabilitation program involves returnees being examined by psychologists and clerics.
 Ayob Khan Mydin Pitchay, the counter-terrorism head of the Malaysian Special Branch, has confirmed that 11 Malaysians have returned including eight men, a woman, and two young children.
 The men were charged in court and convicted while the woman attended a rehabilitation programme.
 According to Ayob, 51 Malaysians remain in Syria including 17 children.